 Golden trumpet tree is a wintertime showstopper, erupting with an amazing display of yellow trumpet-shaped blooms before the tree's leaves appear in the spring.
 It is a beautiful, medium-sized tree that works well in Central and South Florida landscapes.

-Known scientifically as Tabebuia chrysotricha, golden trumpet tree is native to Central American and northern South America is just one of the more than 100 species in the Tabebuia genus.
+Previously known by the scientific name Tabebuia chrysotricha, golden trumpet tree is native to Central American and northern South America.
 It grows best in USDA Hardiness Zones 9B-11, though specimens have been spotted as far north as Gainesville.

 The tree can be up to 80 feet tall in its native habitat, but usually reaches 30–40 feet in cultivation, making it a good size for most home landscapes.
 The open, spreading canopy makes it an attractive shade tree for Florida's hot summers.